 “I truly believe, that no matter who you are, or what your life circumstance, it’s never too late to reinvent yourself and redefine your life according to your own rules,” Chris stresses.

-Armed with an MA in Counseling, certification in neuro-linguistic programming, and studies in hypnotherapy, it should come as no surprise that Chris feels right at home taking the stage at major conferences and wellness events.
+As an entertainer, Chris feels right at home taking the stage at major conferences and events related to wellness and personal growth.
 His signature presentation, a “keynote concert,” blends elements of motivational storytelling and inspirational music.
-Inspired by the likes of Cat Stevens, James Taylor, and The Rolling Stones, Chris has opened for Michael Franti & Spearhead at the Santa Fe Yoga Festival, performed at the New Mexico Counseling Association’s Annual Conference and has had his original music used by prominent author and alternative medicine advocate, Deepak Chopra.
+Inspired by the likes of Cat Stevens, James Taylor, and The Rolling Stones, and moved by the humanitarian efforts of singer-songwriter Harry Chapin, Chris has opened for Michael Franti & Spearhead at the Santa Fe Yoga Festival and performed at the New Mexico Counseling Association’s Annual Conference.
+His original music has also been used by prominent author and alternative medicine advocate, Deepak Chopra.

 “A Keynote concert is a live multimedia presentation designed to empower audience members by blending uplifting music with inspirational stories,” he explains.